readthedocs/readthedocs.org/docs/development/design/github-application.rst

 Problems with current implementation
 ------------------------------------

-* We request too permisives scope at Sign Up
+* We request permissions that are too permissive at Sign Up

   Even if our application will never require some of these scopes (because it's a read user --and will never import a project), we ask for too many permissions.